 Configuration and Usability

 In order to create your own website, you'll need a Webador account.
-To register one, head over to Webador's website, click on Get started, and go through the three steps.
-During these, you'll need to specify what type of site you're going to create (website, blog, or webshop) and how you would like it to be called.
+To register, head over to Webador's website, click on Get started, and go through the three steps.
+You'll need to specify what type of site you're going to create (website, blog, or webshop) and its name.
 Don't worry though, whatever you input here isn't set in stone and can be changed later on.
 To conclude the registration process, supply your email address and create a password.

 You can change your responses during the registration process at anytime.